What's the difference between a therapist vs psychologist vs psychiatrist? What are the pros and cons?

 Follow up appointments are usually less than an hour and are focused on how you're doing on the medications.
 Psychiatrists will assess whether you're on the right medication and the right dosage.
 You'll typically follow up with a psychiatrist at least once a month to monitor any side-effects and your progress.

 Can Psychiatrists work with a client remotely using chat, phone or video conferencing?

 Yes, it's the same for Psychologists and Psychiatrists.
 Psychiatrists are licensed in a particular state, and they can't practice outside of that state.
 However, they can work with a patient remotely as long as both the patient and psychiatrist are located in the state where the psychiatrist is licensed.

 Other Mental Health Professionals

-Other mental health professionals such as Marriage and Family Therapists (DMFT, MFT) and Licensed Clinical Social Workers (LCSW) are similar to Psychologists and offer counseling services.
+Other mental health professionals such as Marriage and Family Therapists (DMFT, MFT) and Licensed Clinical Social Workers (LCSW) offer counseling services.
 Be sure to check how much training and education they have in Psychology.
 For example, a doctor (DMFT) has more training than a Master's level (MFT).

 Similar to Psychologists, they can only practice in the state in which they are licensed.

 When you think coach - think mentor, sounding board and thought partner.

 A coach is someone who is trained and devoted to guiding clients to develop new life skills, overcome obstacles and increase confidence.
 Coaches are role models, mentors, wise helpers and guides who act as your "thought partner" and sounding board.
 They're focused on helping you achieve your dreams, goals and quality of life.
 Coaches tend to be future-oriented, and unlike psychologists, they don't focus on past pain.